evolbioinfo/cytopast/examples/Albania/README.md

 It contains a tree with 152 tips, and an annotation file describing the Country of sampling for each tree tip.

-## Ancestral state reconstruction analysis
+## Ancestral character reconstruction (ACR) analysis

-The main.py script performs the ancestral character reconstruction (ACR) of the Country with different methods and models available in PastML.
+The main.py script performs the ACR of the Country with different methods and models available in PastML.